 The NNC mediates complaints and issues decisions on breaches of journalistic standards.
-In cases where there are no grounds for a complaint or evidence of a breach, readers may still have questions about a journalistic issue.
+In cases where there is no evidence of a breach, readers may still have questions about a journalistic issue.
 Part of what we do at the NNC is to provide explanations to those questions.
-Here are some of the issues we heard in recent weeks and how we handled them.
+Here are some of the issues we’ve heard and how we handled them.

 Issue: Photo of tragic event